-Coverage for glass in windows applies to factory-installed glass or Marvin-supplied glass installed by Marvin-authorized personnel.
+Coverage for glass in windows applies to factory-installed or Marvin-supplied glass installed by Marvin-authorized personnel.

-Stress cracks caused by manufacturing defects in non-tempered glass are covered for 10 years.
-Stress cracks typically occur due to extreme temperature changes, like pouring boiling water on a frozen glass.
+Stress cracks caused by manufacturing defects in non-tempered glass are covered for ten years.
+Stress cracks typically occur due to extreme temperature changes or shifting soils that cause foundation issues.

 How are non-glass components covered?

-Non-glass components consist of the window and door’s hardware and other non-glass components.
-They are warranted against manufacturing defects for 10 years.
+Non-glass components consist of the window, door’s hardware, and other non-glass components.
+They are warranted against manufacturing defects for ten years.

-Stainless steel hardware and hardware with a PVD finish installed in coastal areas are warranted against manufacturing defects and abnormal deterioration of the finish for 10 years.
-A PVD finish stands for physical vapor deposition, which is a surface coating resistant to many chemicals and corrosion.
+Stainless steel hardware and hardware with a PVD finish installed in coastal areas are warranted against manufacturing defects and abnormal deterioration of the finish for ten years.
+A PVD finish stands for physical vapor deposition, a surface coating resistant to many chemicals and corrosion.

 Other hardware finishes are not warranted in coastal environments.

 Knowing the type of finish of your windows and doors is essential to understand the warranty coverage you will receive.

 Manufacturing defects on exterior aluminum cladding finish are covered for 20 years.
 Defects include chalking, fading, and peeling.